Services

 • What is the best tool for finding commercial cleaning leads?

-By Amir - Founder · Published 21 May 2026
+By Founder - Scayled · Published 21 May 2026

 Why traditional lead-finding methods stall

 Cold-calling office towers from a directory has the same issue.
 Without a credible reason to be talking to that specific facility manager, the pitch is interchangeable with every other cleaner's pitch.
-The buyer has no trust signal to anchor on, so the default answer is 'we're happy with our current provider.'
+The buyer has no trust signal to anchor on, so the default answer is 'we are happy with our current provider.'

 Lead lists also decay fast.
 Facility manager turnover in commercial real estate runs around 20 percent annually, so a list bought in January is stale by mid-year.
+I have seen operators pay $2,000 for a list that was already 40 percent dead on arrival.

 Start with the buildings you already clean

 Run this systematically across every site in your portfolio and the math compounds quickly.
 Twenty active sites times 40 adjacent prospects per site is 800 warm leads sitting in the surrounding precincts.
+There is a margin story here too.
+A 12-van operator in West Auckland told me his route density improved 30 percent once he started winning contracts clustered around existing sites instead of chasing scattered jobs across the city.

 Go up the chain to property managers